 The importance of spay/neuter programs is multi-fold for pet safety and supporting pet owners.
-Spay/neuter programs also play a crucial role in local communities.
+Also, spay/neuter programs can play a crucial role in local communities.
 For example, by providing a low-cost spay/neuter for the pet owners, these programs make it likely that pets will get necessary spay/neuter procedures at the developmentally appropriate time.
-We all want our pets to have optimum health outcomes throughout their lifetime.
-In addition, affordable options to spay or neuter pets can help prevent serious illnesses.
-In honor of World Spay Day, we highlight the importance of spay/neuter programs and the value they bring to the animal welfare industry and our furry friends alike.
+Naturally, you want your pets to have optimum health outcomes throughout their lifetime.
+Further, affordable options to spay or neuter pets can help prevent serious illnesses.
+In honor of World Spay Day, we highlight the importance of spay/neuter programs and the value they bring to the animal welfare industry and your furry friends alike.

 What is a spay/neuter program

 Spay/neuter programs are typically a part of the local animal welfare system.
 For example, housed in an animal shelter, animal rescue organization, or animal clinic, these programs provide low-cost or subsidized spay/neuter procedures for dogs and cats.

 Additionally, if you opt to spay/neuter your furry friend, it could help with reducing the risk of various illnesses.
 Such as: